ZexinLi0w0/acamedic-page/content/authors/admin/_index.md

   - course: Ph.D.
 Candidate in Computer Science
     institution: The University of Texas at Dallas
     year: 2020 - Now
-  - course: Bachelor in Computer Science
+  - course: B.S. in Computer Science
-    institution: Southern University of Science and Technology)
+    institution: Southern University of Science and Technology
     year: 2016 - 2020

 # Social/Academic Networking